idatoivanen/text-classification/README.md

   - enabling the use of multiple GPUs,
   - enabling the use of different backbones,
   - better model parameter logging,
-  - script (.py) version for running with command line,
+  - script (.py) version for running code with command line,
   - etc.

 ## References